Ronald Araújo: Barcelona

 On 21 July 2023, Barcelona announced Araújo as the club's third captain.
 On 4 November 2023, he scored his first goal of the 2023–24 season in the 92nd minute of stoppage time in a 1–0 away win over Real Sociedad.

-On 16 April 2024, Araújo received a straight red card for fouling Bradley Barcola in the first-half of Barcelona's Champions League quarter-final second leg match against Paris Saint-Germain which shifted the momentum in PSG's favor, turning the tide of the match despite Barcelona's two goal lead and eventually ended up losing 4–1 on the night, and 6–4 on aggregate.
+On 16 April 2024, Araújo received a straight red card for fouling Bradley Barcola in the first-half of Barcelona's Champions League quarter-final second leg match against Paris Saint-Germain, which shifted the momentum in PSG's favor, turning the tide of the match, despite Barcelona's one goal lead; they eventually ended up losing 4–1 on the night, and 6–4 on aggregate.
 On 23 January 2025, he extended his contract with the club until 2031.
+Later that year, on 25 November, Araújo was heavily criticized after a UEFA Champions League away match against Chelsea, where he was sent off in the first half after receiving a second yellow card for a foul on Marc Cucurella.
+Barcelona went on to lose 3–0, with some pundits and journalists blaming his dismissal for disrupting the team's momentum.
+He subsequently took a mental health break following the criticism, during which he travelled to Jerusalem.
+He returned to training approximately a month later.